 Wild & Scenic Rivers Stewardship Partnership Funding

-River Network and the U.S. Forest Service (USFS) are excited to announce the second year of funding for nonprofit organizations working on stewardship activities on USFS administered Wild and Scenic Rivers (WSR).
-This partnership funding will range from $5,000-$10,000 per award for work occurring between July 1, 2020, and November 6, 2020.
+River Network and the U.S. Forest Service (USFS) are excited to announce the third year of funding for nonprofit organizations working on stewardship activities on USFS administered Wild and Scenic Rivers (WSR) and surrounding lands.

 To determine whether your Wild and Scenic River is administered by the USFS and find the local USFS contact, please see this USFS spreadsheet.